WISE-EdgeLink/Manual/docs/en-US/Cloud/SimpleMQTT.md

 | Quality | tag current quality value (selectable via parameter switch) |

 - "ts" is the timestamp of the message and follows the ISO 8601 standard.
+- "type" identifies whether the current message is a periodic publish (0) or a change publish (1).

-> The data retransmission of the disconnected SimpleMQTT packet is exactly the same as the data packet format of the real-time data.The difference is that the time stamp is obtained from the data record, not the current time.
+> The data retransmission of the disconnected SimpleMQTT packet is the same as the data packet format of the real-time data, except that there is no "type" field.
+The difference is that the time stamp is obtained from the data record, not the current time.

 ---
 ### Parameter settings